 No trip to Central Australia would be complete without visiting and photographing Uluru (Ayers Rock) at sunset and sunrise or walking through Kata Tjuta (the Olgas) and Watarrka (Kings Canyon), however, a host of other treasures await you.
 There is our remote campsite at Kings Creek Station that enjoys sensational sunsets over the George Gill Ranges or Palm Valley with its sandstone amphitheatres, pinnacles, gorges and unique Livistona Palms.
 Along the West MacDonnell Ranges is Gosse Bluff, the site of an ancient comet crater or further along, the Ormiston Pound Walk which is so full of wow factor.
 This experience will reveal to you all things symbolic in the Australian outback as well as features that thousands of travellers NEVER get to see.

 * Or a replacement photographer if Ivan is not available due to unforeseen circumstances.

-For those flying into Alice Springs the day prior to departure – Optional Photographic Workshop in Alice Springs.
-(Not available to guests choosing to commence Safari in Uluru on Day 1).
+For those flying into Alice Springs the day prior to departure – Optional Photographic workshop in Alice Springs.
+(Not available for guests choosing to commence Safari in Uluru on day 1).

-This optional workshop hosted by Ivan Kobiolke* is designed to prepare participants for the photography safari and provide an insight into the type of photography that might present itself.
+This optional workshop hosted by Ivan Kobiolke to prepare participants for the photography safari and provide an insight into the type of photography that might present.
 The workshop will cover concepts of landscape photography, portrait photography and travel photography.
 The digital darkroom and post production techniques will also be discussed.
 This workshop will provide an opportunity for fellow participants to meet each other.